 There are two illustrations of our Guiding Principles so that all our students can access the meaning and intentions of the Principles chosen.
 There is guidance and clarity about how we expect our Guiding Principles to be lived.

-The five Guiding Principles are teamwork, kindness, courage, curiosity and courage.
+The five Guiding Principles are teamwork, kindness, courage, curiosity and family.

 We show kindness in all our interactions with others.
 We celebrate the diversity of different cultures, languages, ideas and act with integrity according to our principles.